 Glasgow is the better option for Troon and Turnberry.
 United also has a daily flight that lands 07.30, again from Newark.
 Glasgow has routes to Las Vegas, Orlando, Toronto, and Calgary.
 Faraway Fairways tend to advise that if you’re playing the Highlands or Aberdeenshire then you’re probably better off using Edinburgh.
-Alternatively fly to any English hub (London, Manchester, or Brimingham) for regularly local connections to Scotland.
+Alternatively fly to any English hub (London, Manchester, or Birmingham) for regularly local connections to Scotland.
 In 2016 Heathrow began a direct service to Inverness, the airport is about 4 miles from Castle Stuart

 Edinburgh airport is located on the west side of the city and reasonably convenient for ‘getting away’ especially for Fife and St Andrews.

 A couple of itineraries involve starting in Northern Ireland.
 It’s normally worth giving strong consideration towards arriving in Dublin and then transferring over-land (2 hours).
 Dublin is very often the cheapest North Atlantic route.
-Alternatively fly to any English hub (London, Manchester, or Brimingham) for regularly local connections to Belfast.
+Alternatively fly to any English hub (London, Manchester, or Birmingham) for regularly local connections to Belfast.
 The cost of international flights do not appear in our price lists

 Unless you’ve booked a self-drive option and would just prefer to be left to get on with things yourself, (some people do) Faraway Fairways will have a representative to meet you and facilitate the last bit of your journey.
 We don’t seek to slowly assemble a group of you in an airport and then move you en-masse in a single transfer.
 You’ll want to just get the final leg of your journey over with as quickly as possible.